danlunt1976/UM_Bristol/CMIP7_fcg_ozone.md

   input_200001-202212_N48_zonmean.nc \
   output_185001-202212_N48_zonmean.nc`
 ```
+`mergetime` concatenates along `time` and will sort by time if needed.

+The original file size is too large.
+So prefer conversion first, and mergetime later.
 ### How to implement the forcing into HadCM3

 <add info here how to incorporate into a model run>